Study support

 Academic monitoring programme

-Support at the University is in place to help you succeed academically.
+Support is available at the University to help you succeed academically.
 We run an academic monitoring programme to help identify and provide one-to-one assistance to students who are struggling in their courses.
-Under our Admission and Enrolment Regulations, students’ enrolment can be restricted if they don’t make satisfactory progress.
+Under the Admission and Enrolment Regulations, students’ enrolment can be restricted if they do not make satisfactory progress.
 Making good progress is also a condition of your student visa.

-If you fail more than 50 percent of your courses in a trimester, you’ll be referred to an academic monitoring programme with the International Student Experience team.
-An international student adviser will give you confidential help to:
+If you fail more than 50 percent of your courses in a trimester, you will be referred to an academic monitoring programme with the International Student Experience team.
+An international student adviser will provide confidential support to help you:

 - improve your study performance